Stochastic Treatment Choice with Empirical Welfare Updating: Optimal stochastic assignment and convergence of welfare

 The Vapnik-Chervonenkis (VC) dimension is the standard measure of complexity in the statistical learning literature.
 We instead associate complexity with the Kullback-Leibler divergence.
 If one is willing to impose distributional constraints on a posterior assignment rule, an advantage of the PAC-Bayes approach and of using the Kullback-Leibler divergence is that complexity is then purely in terms of the selected (stochastic) assignment rule $\Pi$ rather than in terms of the class of possible stochastic assignment rules $\mathscr{M}$ or the class of underlying deterministic rules $\mathscr{G}$.
-As such, \cref{th1} is free from any assumption about the VC dimension.
-The influence of VC dimension for $\mathscr{G}$ is implicit in our setting: the upper bound on the difference between $R_{S}^{\Pi}$ and $R^{\Pi}$ implied by \cref{eq:thm2} is governed by the Kullback-Leibler divergence, which is increasing in the dimension of the support of $\Pi$ and $\pi_{0}$, and so is non-decreasing in the complexity of $\mathscr{G}$; the lowest attainable $R^{\Pi}$ is non-increasing in the complexity of $\mathscr{G}$.
+As such, \cref{THM:OPTIMAL} does not explictly require any assumption about the VC dimension of $\mathscr{G}$.
+The influence of VC dimension for $\mathscr{G}$ is implicit in our setting: the upper bound on the difference between $R_{S}^{\Pi}$ and $R^{\Pi}$ implied by \cref{EQ:PAC-BOUND} is governed by the Kullback-Leibler divergence, which is increasing in the dimension of the support of $\Pi$ and $\pi_{0}$, and so is non-decreasing in the complexity of $\mathscr{G}$.